flaviuse/mern-authentication/client/README.md

 # :rocket: Introduction

-This is the frontend React/Redux for the boilerplate.
+This is the frontend part (React/Redux) for the boilerplate.
 Based on create-react-app boilerplate

 # :heavy_check_mark: Features: